NSDN/NyaSamaOptics/README.md

 Modelling with Techne

 ## TODO
-Copy from NyaSamaRailway
+Copy from NyaSamaTelecom

 ## Other
-Copyright (C) NSDN 2014 - 2016
+Copyright (C) NSDN 2014 - 2017